Organization Ideas For Setting Up a Homeschool in Your Home

 When considering areas for play, art, and music, you’ll want to place them as far away as possible from the instructional and reading areas of the room.

-You may want to section off your homeschool in grade groups if there is a large gap in your children’s grades.
+You may want to section off your homeschool into grade groups if there is a large gap in your children’s grades.

 Small Room or No-Room Homeschools